anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 * Limit or restrict the values of specific JSON structures.
 A> issue #39

-Some extensions exist to denote the usage of values placed into an IANA registry, such as the IANA RDAP registries, or the usage of extensions for specifications used in RDAP responses, such as extended vCard/jCard properties.
-Such extensions exist to "mark" these usages and are often called "marker" extensions.
+Some profile extensions exist to denote the usage of values placed into an IANA registry, such as the IANA RDAP registries, or the usage of extensions for specifications used in RDAP responses, such as extended vCard/jCard properties.
+A> issue #46

 For example, an extension may be used to signal desired processing of a "rel" attribute in a "links" array, where the "rel" value is